• Skip to primary navigation

 • Tip 4: Always start building with the back piece of the house.
 Starting with the front or sides often results in misjudgment of how much space you need for the entire house on the board.

-• Tip 6: If you leave your candy wrapped your houses will look brighter and keep the candy fresh so you can eat it later.
+• Tip 6: If you leave your candy wrapped, your house will look brighter, and keep the candy fresh so you can eat it later.

 Recipe FAQs